 If you would like to help in any way, then please see How You Can Help.

 Founded TROOP AID together with two other ex-military personnel, Albert is a retired Army Officer with 38 years of service.
-Currently, Al is a Trustee and Chairman of the Charity.
+Currently, Al is a Trustee of the Charity.
 Al has 23 years of experience in Military Logistics, plus 15 years as an Admin Officer with the Territorial Army.

 A retired Regular Army Officer having served for 36 years in the Royal Army Dental Corps both on operational tours overseas and at home in the UK, Germany and Cyprus.